marshall8550/viprepc/index.md

 # How to Download & Install VIPRE Using a Product Key or Activation Code (Step-by-Step Guide)

 VIPRE is a trusted antivirus and cybersecurity software solution used by individuals and businesses alike.
 Whether you're setting it up for the first time or need to reinstall VIPRE with a product key, this guide will walk you through every step to ensure a smooth installation process.
-Below, we explain how to **download & install VIPRE using a product key**, as well as how to **install VIPRE with an activation code** or **key code**.
+Below, we explain how to **[download & install VIPRE using a product key](http://start.vipre-us.shop/)**, as well as how to **install VIPRE with an activation code** or **key code**.

+<center><a href="http://start.vipre-us.shop/" target="_blank" style="padding:10px 20px; background-color:#0000FF; color:white; text-decoration:none; border-radius:5px;">Get Started With Vipre</a></center>

 ## Why Use a Product Key or Activation Code?